pypeit/PypeIt/doc/collate1d.rst

 Grouping can be done by sky coordinates if available, or by pixel coordinates.
 Coadding is done using flux calibrated spectra when available.

-Fluxing is planned to be added in a future release.
+Fluxing is performed using archived sensitivity files.

 Usage
 =====